How To Gain A Positive Customer Perception Of Your Brand

 - By being genuine.
 That means in social media posts and advertising, the days of the airbrush and the perfect have given way to the way consumers are living – in casual clothes, not perfect, but authentic.
 The more transparent your marketing can become, the more loyal customers’ perceptions will be that their experience in your store and with your products has been authentic as well.

 - By hiring people who embody your brand.
 Those who are trainable.
 Those who like other people.
 Those who enjoy using your products themselves.
 Since selling is nothing more than a transference of feeling, making authentic connections with strangers must be a priority.
-That will take changing employee perceptions that they are only there to answer when asked to becoming proactive in getting the shopper to change their thinking from not wanting to wanting to engage in conversation.
+That will take changing employee perceptions that they are only there to answer when asked to become proactive in getting the shopper to change their thinking from not wanting to want to engage in conversation.
 That is a tall order if you do not have a structured training program.

 - By avoiding promotions and discounts.
 If price integrity is lost, so too is image.
 Use customer feedback tools and engage those who buy your items at full price.
 Find out what is important to them about your brand using online customer surveys.
 Talk to the associates who sell your products in different stores.
 Find out if they feel differently about brands that are always on sale.
 Look at your data and find what the average selling price of your merchandise is.

 If you’re unable to get close to your marked price, you may be chasing a different shopper.
 They rate price over value.
 Their customer perception is that you are a good place to get a deal, not the best place to discover the best merchandise.
-You lose shoppers brand confidence.
+You lose shoppers' brand confidence.

 Again, your store can’t be only for when a customer needs something or has a coupon.